neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 ***Q3: Based on the data for genotype pattern \#4, which gene(s) (A, B, R) would you conclude coded for behaviors X, which genes for Y, and which genes for Z?
 What is the evidence?***

-***Q4: When behavioral traits are genetically linked, it [ DECREASES / INCREASES ] (choose one) the number of different possible behavioral phenotypes in the population?***
+***Q4: When behavioral traits are genetically linked, it [ DECREASES / INCREASES ] the number of different possible behavioral phenotypes in the population? (choose one)***

 ⏸️ PAUSE here for class-wide discussion

+*Note*... when increase the number of possible phenotype combinations among many traits, the variance often overlaps and the resulting distribution looks unimodal, but flat/broad.

 ---